devops4us/randomizer/readme.md

 Lines 3-5 install Docker Compose with the aid of python.
 Line 6 installs Maven.
 In line 7, we add 'jenkins' to the group of root users.
-This is necessary be able to access the docker daemon within the Jenkins server.
+This is necessary to be able to access the docker daemon within the Jenkins server.
-Line 8 copies the customized maven configuration to Jenkins (this step is only necessary if you want to customize Maven).
+Line 8 copies the maven configuration (this step is not necessary here; but later you can use it to customize the Maven settings if needed).

 The Jenkins Blueocean image is available from Docker Hub: <https://hub.docker.com/r/jenkinsci/blueocean/>.
 Look at this page: <https://jenkins.io/doc/> for information on how to generally configure Jenkins.
 For information on how to install Docker Compose on Jenkins Blueocean, refer to this URL: <https://wiki.alpinelinux.org/wiki/Docker>.
 For information on how to manage users and groups in the Linux Alpine image, see <https://stackoverflow.com/questions/49955097/how-do-i-add-a-user-when-im-using-alpine-as-a-base-image>.

-The following DOS shell commands create local Docker image jenkins-docker based on the above Dockerfile:
+The following DOS shell commands create local Docker image based on the above Dockerfile:

 ```
 cd %homedrive%\\%homepath%\git\\randomizer\\Jenkins\